 - 1. Demonstrate an understanding of complex social values and the political, economic, and ecological context within which natural resource decisions are made. - 2.
-Assess how diverse stakeholder groups use scientific information in natural resource conflicts and collaborative decision-making processes. - 3.
-Develop communication skills for the professional workplace and for building successful community-based consensus on natural resource issues. - 4.
-Evaluate the underlying social and ecological roots of natural resource conflicts and the role of collaborative management strategies in addressing these challenging problems. - 5.
-Examine concepts of stakeholder involvement built on leadership that ultimately lead to effective management decisions. - 6.
+Assess how diverse stakeholder groups use scientific information in natural resource conflicts and collaborative decision making processes. - 3.
+Explain different approaches and techniques for promoting inclusive engagement in collaborative initiatives. - 4.
+Develop communication skills for the professional workplace and for building successful community-based consensus on natural resource issues. - 5.
+Evaluate the underlying social and ecological roots of natural resource conflicts and the role of collaborative management strategies in addressing these challenging problems. - 6.
 Identify the range of organizational and community resources for building consensus and sound decisions, including local knowledge about issues and places. - 7.
-Explain the role of expectations among stakeholders and the importance of assessing tradeoffs. - 8.
-Identify barriers to reaching consensus as well as steps to overcome them. - 9.
-Develop/improve writing skills suitable for project planning within a natural resource organization.
+Identify barriers to reaching consensus as well as steps to overcome them. - 8.
+Enhance writing skills suitable for project planning within a natural resource organization.